lordkorost/smart-surveillance-sorter/docs/yolo-model-comparison.md

 ---

-## 📊 Key Findings
+## Key Findings

 **yolov8l is the optimal model** — best balance of speed, person recall and false positives in both configurations.

 **BLIP/CLIP is robust even without fake penalty.** Removing fake weights entirely (FK=0) causes minimal degradation across all models — only yolov8m introduces 2 animal FP.
 This demonstrates that the BLIP/CLIP scoring system is solid on its own: the underlying CLIP scores and BLIP captions already provide good discrimination even without additional tuning.

+>[!NOTE]
-> 💡 On this specific camera, **yolov8l + FK=0 actually improves animal recall** (3 TP vs 2 TP) without introducing any false positives — the fake penalty was slightly over-penalizing a real animal.
+> On this specific camera, **yolov8l + FK=0 actually improves animal recall** (3 TP vs 2 TP) without introducing any false positives — the fake penalty was slightly over-penalizing a real animal.
 This is a good reminder that fake weights should be tuned per camera, not left at a global default.

 **Why don't false positives explode without fake weights?**
 The crops saved by YOLO on this camera (trees, leaves, table, garden objects) are sufficiently different from person/animal prompts that CLIP scores remain low even without penalty.
 On cameras with more ambiguous backgrounds (ground, shadows, reflections) the fake penalty would matter much more — as shown in the [Camera 06 edge case](../edge-cases.md#-case-study-wood-piece-misclassified-as-bird--camera-06-garden-gate).